Joseph Peabody

-Joseph Peabody (December 9, 1757 – January 5, 1844) was a merchant and shipowner who dominated trade between Massachusetts and the Far East for a number of years.
+Joseph Peabody (December 9, 1757 – January 5, 1844) was a merchant and shipowner who dominated trade between Massachusetts and the East Asia for a number of years.

 Family and career

 He was descended from Francis Peabody of St. Albans, England, in 1635.
 He was one of the first settlers of Topsfield, Massachusetts.
 During the American Revolutionary War he was an officer on privateers, and acted with credit as second officer of the letter of marque Ranger.
 He was captain of several merchant vessels, and his company built 83 ships.
 He became extremely wealthy and used that wealth for philanthropy.

 Peabody was the wealthiest merchant-shipowner of Salem, Massachusetts between the embargo of 1807 and 1845.

 Brig Leander

-His brig Leander 223 ST tons, built at Salem in 1821, made twenty-six voyages to Europe, Asia Minor, Africa, and the Far East in the twenty-three years of her life.
+His brig Leander 223 ST tons, built at Salem in 1821, made twenty-six voyages to Europe, Asia Minor, Africa, East Asia and south-east Asia in the twenty-three years of her life.